lightelligence-io/styles/src/components/Chip/Chip.md

 ### Icons

-Each _Chip_ can have an icon rendered on the left or on the right side by adding `data-icon-left` or `data-icon-right` attribute to the component's class names.
+Each _Chip_ can have an icon rendered on the left or on the right side by adding `olt-Chip-icon-left` or `olt-Chip-icon-right` and the desired Icon class to the component's classes.

 ```icons.html
 <span class="olt-Chip olt-Chip-icon-left olt-Icon-action-add-default olt-Icon--small">Default</span>